Manuals and Curriculum

-- Arduino Comic - created by Jody Culkin (2011) - this is a very simple introduction to Arduino that will help you out during your first days.
+- Arduino Comic - created by Jody Culkin (2011): A very simple introduction to Arduino that will help you out during your first days.
 It is a Creative Commons document, please check out if there is a translation to your language and if not, feel free to make one and push it back the site

-- Tutorials - Regular, supported Arduino tutorial series: From blinking an LED to complex timing, wireless communication including XBee and GSM cellular, GPS and display systems - detailed tutorials with worked examples, sketches, photos and videos.
+- Arduino Tutorials - Regular, supported Arduino tutorial series written by John Boxall, author of Arduino Workshop from No Starch Press: From blinking an LED to complex timing, wireless communication including XBee and GSM cellular, GPS and display systems - over 50 detailed tutorials with worked examples, sketches, photos and videos.

-- freeduino.begin() - written by Siddharth Sharangpani & Bhagyashri Sharangpani, is an ultimate beginners guide to Arduino/Freeduino platform.
-Complete DIY approach with indepth coverage of various aspects of the platform ranging from Digital input/output, Analog Input/Output, Memory, Serial communication, Infra red, XBEE, Bluetooth, Make your own robot, .NET Framework C# integration with freeduino and Interrupts.
-Detailed journey into the world of physical computing.
-Free Sample chapter.
-Available for purchase on iTunes store for iPad and PC/Mac editions.
-For USD $2.99 only.
+- freeduino.begin() - written by Siddharth Sharangpani & Bhagyashri Sharangpani: The ultimate beginners guide to the Arduino/Freeduino platform.
+Complete DIY approach with in-depth coverage of various aspects of the platform including digital input/output, analog input/output, memory, serial communication, infrared, XBee, Bluetooth, making your own robot, .NET Framework and C# integration with freeduino, and Interrupts.
+A detailed journey into the world of physical computing.
+Free sample chapter.
+Available for purchase on iTunes store for iPad and PC/Mac editions for USD $2.99 only.

-- Arduino Programming Notebook - written by Brian Evans in its first edition can be
+- Arduino Programming Notebook - written by Brian Evans: Its first edition can be

 - City University of Hong Kong, School of Creative Media - runs undergraduate / graduate level courses on the Arduino & basic electronics for artists: Arduino & basic electronics for artists class website